lokesh-r5/ReadingList/README.md

 * The URL for a book on Amazon.com can be generated, given the AIN: http://www.amazon.com/gp/product/{{book.ain}}

-### I can edit a Book on my Reading List so that I can add or update the information about it.
+### You can edit a Book on my Reading List so that you can add or update the information about it.

 * Essentially opens the "New Review" form for the existing Book

-### I can mark a Book as "READ" or "READING" so that I can remind myself which ones I've already read.
+### You can mark a Book as "READ" or "READING" so that you can remind myself which ones you have already read.

 Add **currently** to Book, a state indicator of "UNREAD", "READ" or "READING"